WiredWest Regional Broadband Solution

 Each town has one vote.
 Every town has an equal voice in decision-making.

 WiredWest will contract a vendor to bill the customers and they pay WiredWest or another vendor who handles collections.
 Towns do not have to do their own billing or collections.
 Subscription price and all perservice charges will be the same to all customers of the coop.
 Towns may impose a surcharge on their customers that will be billed by WiredWest and flow through to towns.
 The surcharge will be itemized separately on the customer bill.
-The surcharge can be a mechanism to have subscribers fund debt service, but may be used for anything the town wishes.
+The surcharge can be a mechanism to have subscribers fund debt service, but may be used to cover other broadband related costs.
+Towns should minimize the use of surcharges as the increased cost to subscribers may decrease the take rate and reduce income.

-If there are operating losses, either service rates will be increased (with the consent of the board) and/or towns will be assessed for the shortfall.
+If there are operating losses, service rates will be increased (with the consent of the board).

 Each town is responsible to fund their own depreciation reserve per legal requirements.
 This will be an additional line item on each town’s annual budget.
 Since each town owns their own assets, they are responsible for paying the replacement costs of the equipment.
 The nonrecurring capital costs ( e.g. engineering, pole surveys, pole remediation, etc.) are not subject to the depreciation reserve.
 According to state law, towns must begin funding their depreciation reserve in the FY in which the asset is placed into service.